-To stay innovative and creative in Life Sciences, it is important to provide students with an educational program that integrates the state of the art knowledge in their field of interest and that awakens their scientific curiosity and creativity.
-Providing up to date education in Biology, Biotechnology and Genetics is therefore an important goal of the PSB department.
+To stay innovative and creative in life sciences, it is important to provide students with an educational program that integrates the state-of-the-art knowledge in their field of interest and that awakens their scientific curiosity and creativity.
+Providing up-to-date education in plant developmental biology, biotechnology, genetics and bioinformatics is therefore an important goal of the Center for Plant Systems Biology.

-Finally, the PSB department is closely linked to the Institute of Plant Biotechnology for Developing Countries (IPBO) whose mission is to assist developing countries to gain access to the latest biotechnological developments.
-IPBO offer summer courses on Biosafety Assessment and Regulation of Agricultural Biotechnology and recently implemented a post-graduate course at the Ghent University on Biosafety in co-operation with the United Nations Industrial and Developmental Organisation (UNIDO).
+Finally, the Center for PSB is closely linked to the Institute of Plant Biotechnology Outreach (IPBO) whose mission is to assist developing countries to gain access to the latest biotechnological developments.
+IPBO offers summer courses on Biosafety Assessment and Regulation of Agricultural Biotechnology.